I have just built a pre-release version (3.0.5-ci.3) of Otter you can install to test out this feature. Please let me know if you have any issues.

 Hi @jerome-jolidon_1453 ,

-to the right of the Package Filters heading.
+If you navigate to the connector's overview page, you should see a link called configure filtering to the right of the Package Filters heading.
 That will show you your filtering level.
 I agree with your comments on our filtering documentation.
 I have also contacted our products team to do a rewrite of this documentation.

 Thanks,